perryyo/deploydjango.com/source/postgresql/resources.rst

 verbose and a bit difficult to read through sequentially, it is very well written and is the first place you should look for answers to your questions.

-If you've never worked with PostgreSQL before, or lack basic understand of relational databases, you should probably read through one of the books linked above instead, as you'll have a much easier time learning the system and getting started.
+If you've never worked with PostgreSQL before, or lack a basic understanding of relational databases, you should probably read through one of the books linked above instead, as you'll have a much easier time learning the system and getting started.